 We can mix and match almost any color you need.
 Special color matching is available in quarts, gallons, 5 gallon pails and 50 gallon drums.
 If the color you want is not on the RAL color chart you can send us a sample of the color and we will match it for you.

 Please specify your desired RAL color number in the Comment/Delivery section when you check out or indicate if you are sending a sample.

 FULL RAL color chart

 Leather, vinyl and plastic surfaces in cars, homes, boats and industrial applications.

-Clean surface well with Parakleen before applying product.
+Clean surface well with Parakleen before applying this leather dye.

 Make sure surface is very clean and free of all grease, silicone and grime.